From Seed to Bloom: Your Guide for Growing Sweet Peas from Seed

 These plants can be susceptible to pests like aphids and diseases such as powdery mildew.
 Keep your sweet peas healthy with regular inspections and prompt attention once you see a plant problem.

-There are several factors that could be keeping your pea seeds from sprouting.
+Several factors could be keeping your pea seeds from sprouting.

 Soil Temperature